 Lake Brownwood State Park

-Lake Brownwood State Park, located approximately 15 miles from Brownwood (and the nearest decent selection of wine), was the first park (of four) we planned to visit on our week-long Texas State Park vacation in late September, 2016.
-Lake Brownwood is number 45 on our list of Texas State Parks we have visited over the years.
+Lake Brownwood State Park, located approximately 15 miles from Brownwood (and the nearest decent selection of wine), was the first park (of four) we planned to visit on our week-long Texas State Park vacation in late September 2016.
+Lake Brownwood was number 45 on our list of visited Texas State Parks.

-We arrived at the park's headquarters at noon on Friday, which would normally be an early arrival-time for getting the perfect campsite, but we were surprised to discover that the Council Bluff camping area was full, and there were only two campsites left in the Willow Point camping area.
+We arrived at the park's headquarters at noon on Friday, which would typically be an early arrival time for selecting the perfect site, but discovered that the park was almost at capacity - the campsites in the Council Bluff camping area were all reserved, and only two available in the Willow Point camping area.

 "The park is full because this is the YMCA Indian Princess weekend," the park ranger said.
 "Every year fathers bond with their daughters on a two-night camping trip."

-The Indian Princesses hadn't checked in yet, so we had the park to ourselves until they arrived.
+The Indian Princesses hadn't checked in yet - so we had the park to ourselves until the troops arrived.
 We picked the campsite closest to the lake and spent the afternoon relaxing in the shade of a large Live Oak tree down by the water's edge.

-Around 4pm, campers began flowing into the campground and started setting up their tents.
-A couple of hours later, an unexpected thunderstorm changed outdoor evening plans for all of the campers in the park.
-It rained into the early morning hours, shutting down any possibility of a late night campfire, so we crashed early.
+Around 4 pm, campers began flowing into the campground and started setting up their tents.
+A couple of hours later, an unexpected thunderstorm changed outdoor evening plans for all the campers in the park.
+It rained into the early morning hours, shutting down any possibility of a late-night campfire, so we crashed early.

 We woke Saturday morning to the endless song of a mockingbird perched in a tree nearby.
-I opened the door to our RV and looked outside - the night-long rain had left Lake Brownwood State Park and the skies were sunny and blue!
+I opened the door to our RV and looked outside - the night-long rain had left Lake Brownwood State Park with clear blue skies.

 The entrance to the Texas Oak Trail is only a few yards from the fishing pier.
-The trail is only 1.35 miles long, so we decided to take our time and soak in as much nature as the trail had to offer, which was quite impressive.
+The trail is only 1.35 miles long, so we decided to take our time and take in as much nature as the short Texas Oak Trail had to share with us, which was quite impressive.

-The wooded trail roughly follows the lake shore, and near the end, connects to the .29 mile Possum Loop trail.
-The trails are home to many birds, squirrels, rabbits, garden spiders, and butterflies.
-I'm sure there were many other critters living in the surrounding trees and brush, but they were keeping their distance and staying out of sight.
+The wooded trail roughly follows the lake's shore and, near the end, connects to the .29-mile Possum Loop trail.
+The two trails are home to many birds, squirrels, rabbits, garden spiders, and butterflies.
+No doubt there were many other species of critters in the surrounding trees and bushes, but they kept their distance and stayed out of sight.

-It took us several hours to hike the short trails - we walked about 30 steps, then stopped, then looked all around us so that we wouldn't miss a thing, then repeated this process until we came to the end.
+It took us several hours to hike the short trails - we walked about 30 steps, stopped, then looked all around us so that we wouldn't miss a thing, then repeated this process until the trail's end.

-There is another trail at Lake Brownwood State Park called Nopales Ridge Trail that is 2.89 miles long, but it was getting late in the day and we were ready for rest.
+There is another trail at Lake Brownwood State Park called Nopales Ridge Trail that is 2.89 miles long, but it was getting late in the day, and we were too tired for another hike.
 We will certainly add it to the itinerary of our next trip to Lake Brownwood State Park.

-After dinner, we built our own small fire at our campsite, ate s'mores, and sat outside until there was no more light left in the clear sky.
+After dinner, we built a small fire at our campsite, ate s'mores, and sat by the fire until the last ember burned.
 It was a perfect night for star-gazing - no moon.
 I'm sure the YMCA group will never forget this fine September evening.

-I woke up at 4am the next morning, remembering the fish cleaning station, and decided to try to get in a little fishing of my own, before we packed up and headed to our next destination, Possum Kingdom State Park.
-I tried several artificial lures and worms, but didn't get a single bite.
+I woke up at 4 am, remembering the fish cleaning station, and decided to fish for a while before we packed up and headed to our next destination, Possum Kingdom State Park.
+I tried several artificial lures and worms, but no luck.
 I didn't catch any fish that day, but if I hadn't woken early, I would have missed the magnificent sunrise!

 ~ Matt